 As students at DU, there are many ways to be involved with IRISE including both graduate and undergraduate student research, creative project, and professional development grants.
 As well as the opportunity to become affiliated with IRISE in order to disseminate your own research and gain access to faculty research at DU.

-Grant guidelines will be available for students during the winter term, 2014.
+Grant guidelines will be available for students will be forthcoming.
 If you would like to be notified when the guidelines are made available, please email IRISE.

 The Roger Salters Summer Doctoral Institute

-Named after the distinguished Dr. Roger Salters, the institute continues his work by engaging doctoral students from historically marginalized populations with the opportunity to engage with current faculty of color through panel discussions, presentations, and plenary sessions regarding the ins and outs of becoming a faculty member.
+Named after the distinguished Dr. Roger Salters, the institute continues his work by engaging doctoral students from historically marginalized populations with the opportunity to engage with current faculty of color regarding the ins and outs of becoming a faculty member.